Complex Property Division

 The party arguing that property is separate under the inception of title rule after the property has changed form bears the burden of tracing and clearly identifying the separate nature of the property.
 If the separate property has been combined with community property, the presumption that the property is community will prevail.
 In most cases in which the characterization of a property is disputed, it is necessary to engage the services of a forensic accountant to trace the nature of the property from the time it was obtained.
 If you live in Dallas and you intend to seek a divorce, it is wise to retain a seasoned divorce attorney to help you accurately assess the character of any property owned by you or your spouse.Retain an Experienced Divorce Lawyer in Dallas

 Under Texas law, you are entitled to a just and equitable division of any community property.
 In divorce cases involving complex property division, it is important to retain an experienced divorce attorney to advocate on your behalf.
 At the McClure Law Group, our legal team is proficient at handling divorce cases involving complex property division and will work diligently to help you assert your rights.
 We represent parties in divorce and other family law matters in Dallas, Fort Worth, Irving, Garland, McKinney, Frisco, Richardson, and Rockwall, and in other cities in Dallas, Grayson, Collin, Tarrant, Denton, and Rockwall Counties.
-We also have an office in Collin County in Plano (by appointment).
 We can be reached at 214.692.8200 or through our online form to set up a meeting.